-Council has appointed a District Licensing Committee (DLC), as required by s.186 of the Sale and Supply of Alcohol Act 2012.
-A commissioner has been appointed (under s.193) who is
+Council has appointed a District Licensing Committee (DLC), as required by section = 186 of the Sale and Supply of Alcohol Act 2012.
+A commissioner has been appointed (under section = 193) who is the chair of the DLC.
+Continuous service by a DLC member (and the commissioner) is limited to ten years.
+However, Council has limited the term to the end of the current triennium.
+24

-The Council has a Maori Liaison Standing Committee called Te Roopu Ahi Kaa.
-It advises Council on issues that affect Maori and provide a Maori perspective for Council's policies, plans and bylaws.
+The Council has a Māori Liaison Standing Committee called Te Roopuu Ahi Kaa.
+It advises Council on issues that affect Māori and provide a Māori perspective for Council's policies, plans and bylaws.
 This committee is entitled to nominate one member to each of the Assets/Infrastructure, Finance/Performance Committee and Policy/Planning Committee.
 Such nominees are full voting members.

-The Council has four Community Committees (Bulls, Turakina, Marton and Hunterville) which meet bi-monthly.
+The Council has four cCommunity Ccommittees (Bulls, Turakina, Marton and Hunterville) which meet bi-monthly.
 The purpose of these committees is to provide a local link and point of contact for Council liaison with the community, and to provide for the exchange of information, communication, and to assist with the Council's consultative processes.
-Membership of these Committees is available on the Council's website www.rangitikei.govt.nz.
+Membership of these Committees is available on the Council's website.